hjicks/ga-sd/doc/40-trello.md

 ### Setting board permissions

-There are three options for board visiablity
+There are three options for board visibility
 1. Visible
-	it's accessable to every member of workspace
+	it's accessible to every member of workspace
 2. Private
 	it's only accessible to members of **that board**
 3. Public